-The SPS considers other money market funds along with State & Local Government Investment Pools to be investments.
+The SPS considers other money market funds along with State & Local Government Investment Pool to be investments.
 The carrying amount of the investments is fair value.
-The net change in fair value of investments is recorded in the Statement of Revenues, Expenses, and Changes in Net Positions and includes the unrealized and realized gains and losses on investments.
+The carrying amount of the Pool is amortized cost.
+The net change in fair value of investments is recorded in the Statement of Revenues, Expenses, and Changes in Net Position and includes the unrealized and realized gains and losses on investments.